-If you are subject to unacceptable behaviour, notice that someone else is being subjected to unacceptable behaviour, or have any other concerns, please notify a conference organiser as soon as possible.
+If you are subject to unacceptable behavior, notice that someone else is being subjected to unacceptable behavior, or have any other concerns, please notify a conference organizer as soon as possible.

-Any volunteer can connect you with a member of the Code of Conduct team or conference organiser.
-You can also come to the Registration desk and ask for the organisers.
+Any volunteer can connect you with a member of the Code of Conduct team or conference organizer.
+You can also come to the Registration desk and ask for the organizers.

 There is lots more detail here about how to report a Code of Conduct violation and the process involved here:

 Unacceptable behavior will not be tolerated whether by other attendees, organizers, venue staff, sponsors, volunteers, or other patrons of Build Stuff Conference venues.